Square number

 In mathematics, a square number or perfect square is an integer that is the square of an integer; in other words, it is the product of some integer with itself.
 For example, 9 is a square number, since it equals 3^{2} and can be written as 3 × 3.

 The usual notation for the square of a number n is not the product n × n, but the equivalent exponentiation n^{2}, usually pronounced as "n squared".
 The name square number comes from the name of the shape.
 The unit of area is defined as the area of a unit square (1 × 1).
 Hence, a square with side length n has area n^{2}.
 If a square number is represented by n points, the points can be arranged in rows as a square each side of which has the same number of points as the square root of n; thus, square numbers are a type of figurate numbers (other examples being cube numbers and triangular numbers).

-Square numbers are non-negative.
+In the real number system, square numbers are non-negative.
 A non-negative integer is a square number when its square root is again an integer.
 For example, $\sqrt{9} = 3,$ so 9 is a square number.

 A positive integer that has no square divisors except 1 is called square-free.